 From Our Smoke House Kitchen

-Here we make simple dishes such as salmon and mackerel pates, our crushes, made with hot smoked salmon or mackerel with horseradish, creme fraiche, lemon juice and dill, and our poached salmon and crab salad, a throw back to the cocktail years with its Marie Rose dressing.
+Here we make simple dishes such as smoked salmon and mackerel pates, our crushes, made with hot smoked salmon or mackerel with horseradish, creme fraiche, lemon juice and dill, and our poached salmon and crab salad, a throw back to the cocktail years with its Marie Rose dressing.
 We also make luxurious hand-rolled fishcakes in a variety of flavours.
 The only preservative we add is lemon juice.
 Due to the relatively short shelf life of these products, they are only available at local markets in Cork.